Hugo Sánchez (footballer, born 1981)

-Hugo Sánchez Guerrero (born 8 May 1981) is a Mexican former footballer, who last played for Correcaminos UAT on loan from Chiapas F.C.
+Hugo Sánchez Guerrero (born 8 May 1981) is a Mexican football coach and a former player.
+He is an assistant coach with Orgullo Reynosa.

 Sánchez made his First Division debut with Tigres in the Apertura 2001.
 The club ended his first season as runners-up in the League.

 Sánchez played for Mexico at the 2004 Summer Olympics.
 He also played for his country on the 2006 World Cup Qualifyiers, including the historical game against Costa Rica, where Mexico won the away game in that nation for the first time in 40 years.

 On 23 February 2005, he became the first person born in Monterrey to score in a Copa Libertadores.